Reading and Language Arts

 Reading: In the course of reading novels, the fifth-graders engage with text to build understanding and find meaning.
 The goal is for students to become active readers, figuring out what information to attend to, and connecting that to other information.
 In addition, students analyze literary devices (metaphor, imagery, point of view, etc.) used by strong writers, and are encouraged to apply them to their own writing.
 They explore plot, character development, setting, symbolism, and theme through text analysis and discussion.
 Questions and discussions focus on considering and extending meaning, rather than retrieving information.

-Students are introduced to Homer’s Iliad and Odyssey.
+Students are introduced to Homer’s Iliad and Odyssey, as well as Virgil’s Aeneid (if time).

 They read Weekly Reader magazine regularly to stay abreast of current events.